alex-florescu/CS351/timeline.md

 - 10 Nov - Walk through DMA VHDL code and analyse data pata and clocks
 - 11 Nov - Write about configuring audio ports on Zybo board
 - 14 Nov - Meeting with Eduardo
+- 30 Nov - Started working on Progress Report

+### December
+- 04 Dec - Submitted Progress Report
+- 08 Dec - Working on the pass-through again: something is wrong
+- 09 Dec - More work on pass-through